Notifying DVLA of a Death

 How to notify DVLA

-Tell Us Once: Covers DVLA notification if available in your area
+Tell Us Once: Covers DVLA notification across England, Scotland and Wales (not available in Northern Ireland)

 Post: Write to DVLA, Swansea, SA99 1AB with the driving licence and a covering letter